ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

     - fix_metadata: metadata fixes are done just before concatenating the cubes loaded from different files in the final one.
-Automatic metadata fixes are also applied at this step.
+Automatic metadata fixes can also applied at this step.
 See :func:`esmvalcore.preprocessor.fix_metadata`

     - fix_data: data fixes are applied before starting any operation that will alter the data itself.
-Automatic data fixes are also applied at this step.
+Automatic data fixes can also applied at this step.
       See :func:`esmvalcore.preprocessor.fix_data`

 To get an overview on data fixes and how to implement new ones, please go to